acedancer134/acedancer/README.md

 I used to be a ballet dancer
 I love to run
 I play a lot of video games
+#school
-I changed my degree from nursing but am still unsure
+I changed my degrees
+Trying to keep my grades up